Individual Therapy

 How will I know that individual therapy is working?

-I feel strongly that it should not be a mystery whether individual therapy is working.
-We will outline measurable, important, and meaningful goals, and along the way, we will make sure that therapy is working to help you reach them.
+I feel strongly that it should not be a mystery whether individual counseling is working.
+We will outline measurable, important, and meaningful goals, and along the way, we will make sure that treatment is working to help you reach them.

 Final thoughts

-Individual psychotherapy is a unique experience where you can discuss your concerns, experiences, and emotions in a confidential, nonjudgemental, and supportive environment.
+Individual counseling is a unique experience in which you can discuss your concerns, experiences, and emotions in a confidential, nonjudgmental, and supportive environment.
 I will integrate a variety of proven and powerful therapeutic techniques, but you will truly be doing the work.

-Individual psychotherapy can be short-term or long-term, depending on what challenges you want to tackle and whether you want to add new goals once you do.
+Individual counseling can be short-term or long-term, depending on what challenges you want to tackle and whether you want to add new goals once you do.

-It’s vitally important for clients to feel comfortable with their therapist and to establish a trusting therapeutic relationship to facilitate progress and growth, so please know that it is fully respected if you decide that I am not a good fit.
+It’s vitally important for clients to feel comfortable with their therapist and to establish a trusting relationship to facilitate progress and growth through inividual counseling, so please know that it is fully respected if you decide that I am not a good fit.
 If I am, I am humbled that you might choose me, and I pledge to ensure that your experience is as comfortable and successful as possible.

 Call